-CFSGAM FUM for the half averaged \$153 billion, an increase of 5% on the prior comparative period.
+CFS Global Asset Management (CFSGAM) Funds under Management (FUM) for the half averaged \$153 billion, an increase of 5% on the prior comparative period.
 Growth was mainly driven by improved equity markets and sound investment performance with 75% of assets outperforming benchmark over a three year period.